 Employers who breach the legislation can face significant fines.
 The maximum fine is \$500,000.
-Convicted individuals may face a range of fines or even imprisonment for up to one year in the case of a first conviction and up to one year for subsequent convictions, or both fines and imprisonment.
+Convicted individuals may face a range of fines or even imprisonment for up to six (6) months in the case of a first conviction and up to one year for subsequent convictions, or both fines and imprisonment.